Advanced Opportunity Program (AOP)

 - Students of color, with financial need , who are Wisconsin residents.
 GPA is also considered.

-- Students not of color, with financial need, who are Wisconsin residents.
+- Non-minority students, with financial need, who are Wisconsin residents.
 GPA is also considered.

 - Students in the previous two categories who are non-residents.
 GPA is also considered.